The Resilience of Plants

 The variety in the photo above has deep olive-green leaves banded in silvery-green, with maroon undertones.
 I’ve been growing this variety for about 30 years.
 Leaves are dotted with scaly trichomes, which can absorb water and humidity from the air.
 But cryptanthus, being terrestrial, absorbs most of its water from the soil.
 Many other bromeliads absorb water from rain deposited in the central vase.

 Perhaps you’re familiar with their cousins, the Tillandsia species, bromeliads whose silver trichomes completely cover their leaves.
-Tropical Tillandsias—the air plants—root in crevices of tree bark, but water absorption into the leaves is facilitated by their trichomes.
+Tropical tillandsias—the air plants—root in crevices of tree bark.
+But water absorption into the leaves is facilitated by their trichomes, not taken from the tree.

 Propagating Bromeliads